kedacore/keda-docs/content/docs/2.12/scalers/external.md

 **Parameter list:**

 - `scalerAddress` - Address of the external scaler.
 Format must be `host:port`.
-- `caCert` - Location of a Certificate Authority (CA) certificate to use for the GRPC connection to authenticate with.
+- `tlsCertFile` - Location of a certificate to use for the GRPC connection to authenticate with.
 (Optional)
-- `tlsClientCert` - Location of a client certificate to use for the GRPC connection to authenticate with.
-(Optional)
-- `tlsClientKey` - Location of a client private key to use for the GRPC connection to authenticate with.
-(Optional)
 - `unsafeSsl` - Skip certificate validation when connecting over HTTPS.
 (Values: `true`, `false`, Default: `false`, Optional)

+The entire metadata object is passed to the external scaler in `ScaledObjectRef.scalerMetadata`.

 > For implementing an external scaler, refer to [External Scalers Concept](../concepts/external-scalers.md).

 ### Authentication Parameters

-Not supported yet.
+- `caCert` - Certificate Authority (CA) certificate to use for the GRPC connection to authenticate with.
+(Optional)
+- `tlsClientCert` - Client certificate to use for the GRPC connection to authenticate with.
+(Optional)
+- `tlsClientKey` - Client private key to use for the GRPC connection to authenticate with.
+(Optional)

 ### Example